-Although tai chi is slow and gentle and doesn’t leave you breathless, it addresses the key components of fitness — muscle strength, flexibility, balance, and, to a lesser degree, aerobic conditioning.
-Tai chi can improve both lower-body strength and upper-body strength.
-When practiced regularly, tai chi can be comparable to resistance training and brisk walking.
+Although Tai Chi is slow and gentle and does not leave you breathless, it addresses the key components of fitness — muscle strength, flexibility, balance, and to a lesser degree, aerobic conditioning.
+Tai Chi can improve both lower-body strength and upper-body strength.
+When practiced regularly, Tai Chi can be comparable to resistance training and brisk walking.

-Tai chi improves balance and, according to some studies, reduces falls.
+Tai Chi improves balance and according to some studies, reduces falls.
 Proprioception — the ability to sense the position of one’s body in space — declines with age.
-Tai chi helps train this sense, which is a function of sensory neurons in the inner ear and stretch receptors in the muscles and ligaments.
+Tai Chi helps train this sense, which is a function of sensory neurons in the inner ear and stretch receptors in the muscles and ligaments.
 Tai chi also improves muscle strength and flexibility, which makes it easier to recover from a stumble.
-Fear of falling can make you more likely to fall; some studies have found that tai chi training helps reduce that fear.
+Fear of falling can make one more likely to fall; some studies have found that Tai Chi training helps reduce that fear.

-Please join us for classes every week from Tuesday through Saturday at 10am for Qigong.
-Fridays at 11am and Saturdays at 10am for Tai Chi.
-We also have beginner Qigong on Tuesday at 5pm and Tai Chi at 6pm on Tuesday.
-Choose loose-fitting clothes that don’t restrict your range of motion.
+Please join us for classes every week, Monday through Friday at 10am and Saturdays at 9 am for Qigong; Fridays at 11am and Saturdays at 10am for Tai Chi.
+We also have beginner Qigong on Tuesday at 6pm and Tai Chi at 6pm on Wednesday.
+Choose loose-fitting clothes that do not restrict your range of motion.
 You can practice barefoot or in lightweight, comfortable, and flexible shoes.
-Tai chi shoes are available, but ones you find in your closet will probably work fine.
-You’ll need shoes that won’t slip and can provide enough support to help you balance, but have soles thin enough to allow you to feel the ground.
+Tai Chi shoes are available, but some you find in your closet will probably work fine.
+You’ll need shoes that will not slip and can provide enough support to help you balance, but have soles thin enough to allow you to feel the ground.